carneades/carneades-3/doc/manual/browsing.md

 The next section displays the *text* of the statement.
 This formulation of the statement is written by the analyst or analysts who reconstructed the arguments to build the argument graph.

 If metadata had been provided for the statement, it would be displayed next.
 Descriptions may be entered, by analysts, in multiple languages.
 The description, if available, will be displayed using the language chosen by the user.
-If no description has been entered manually by analysts for the selected language of the user but a description is available in some other language, a translation service will be used to generate a description in the selected language (*Note: not yet implemented*).
+If no description has been entered manually by analysts for the selected language of the user but a description is available in some other language, a translation service, such as Google Translate, can be used to generate descriptions in other languages.

 Finally, the statement pages lists pro and con arguments about the statement, i.e. arguments having this statement, or its negation, as a conclusion, as well as arguments which have this statement, or its negation, as a premise.
 The premises of the pro and con arguments are also listed.
 This makes it possible to navigate to nearby arguments and statements in the argument graph, by simply clicking on the links in these lists.
 Use the back button of your web browser to return to this statement page.